cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 ### Zebra

 {% capture zebra %}
-Zebra is the newest of the bunch.
-Taking inspiration from Cydia's design, it's able to refresh sources far quicker than Cydia and runs decently well on older hardware.
-Zebra isn't perfect, but it's a great start to replacing the ageing Cydia package manager.
+Zebra is the newest of the bunch, and provides a snappier experience on older devices.
+It's able to refresh sources far quicker than Cydia, which it takes its design inspiration from.
+The design may not be as flashy as some of the other managers in this list, but it's a great alternative for ageing hardware.

 URL: <code><a href="https://getzbra.com/" target="_blank">https://getzbra.com/</a></code>
 {% endcapture %}